goldsborough/Writer-Tutorial/Part-3/part-3.md

             self.caseSens.setEnabled(True)
             self.wholeWords.setEnabled(True)

-Regex mode means that the search flags are unnecessary, since the user will want to input flags using regular expressions himself or herself.
+Regex mode means that the search flags are unnecessary, since the user will want to input flags using regular expressions him- or herself.
 Therefore, we uncheck the check boxes and also disable them, which will "gray" them out.

 For `normalMode()`, we simply re-enable the check boxes.